getparthenon/parthenon/readme.md

 ## Getting started

-To add Parthenon to a pre-existing Symfony application, just run the composer command
+To add Parthenon to a pre-existing Symfony application, just run the composer command:

 ```sh
 composer require parthenon/parthenon